-Assure the patient that procedure is safe, the saw does not cut the skin as it vibrates.
+Assure the patient that the procedure is safe, the saw does not cut the skin as it vibrates.
 But do warn the patient about saw blade getting hot as it sometimes may cause discomfort.

 The first cut should be made downwards and slightly sideways at approximately 30°.
 After the first cut, all subsequent cuts should be made straight down into the cast.
 As the plaster gets cut, it gives way and the reaction of the person cutting should be to immediately lift back the cutter as it gives way.

 Cutting proceeds in a series of cuts applying downward pressure through the blade until a loss of resistance is felt.
 The blade is removed completely from the cast, the blade rotated slightly before proceeding to the next cut.
 This would avoid excessive heating or blunting of the blade.
 Saw blade should not be run along the cast.
-Instead an up and down action is employed.
+Instead, an up and down action is employed.

 Using plaster spreader and shear, underpadding is cut.

-Once the cast has been split, another cut is marked on directly opposite side of the cast for making it bivalve cast.
+Once the cast has been split, another cut is marked on the directly opposite side of the cast for making it bivalve cast.